 Click on the table image below for a full page PDF version.
 This table lists the indicative fees applicable to all qualifications provided in 2017 according to our standard packaging.

 Find out if you’re eligible for Victorian Government Funding

 For applicants who are not eligible for any current funding programs, the Fee-for-Service cost of courses is applicable.
 You may find our Fee-for-Service cost is lower than other providers, and often lower than funded programs, including those at TAFEs!

-We offer direct debit and easy payment plans, however you must pay a minimum amount of 10% prior to enrolment.
+We offer direct debit and easy payment plans, however you must complete a payment plan application and pay a minimum amount of 10% of the total course fee prior to enrolment.
 Fees and charges apply to payment plans and are detailed here.
-If you would like to pay your fees with a payment plan, please consult our staff at the time of enrolment.
+If you would like to organise the payment of your fees with a payment plan, please consult our staff at the time of enrolment.